masip85/CVMaker/README.md

 # CVMaker
-Software developed by Jose Luis Beltran & Vicente Masip Moret at in 2012.
-This is the fast university contest version.
+Software developed by Jose Luis Beltran & Vicente Masip Moret in 2012.
+This is the university fast contest version.
 By now...

 Gratitude: